aws-samples/cfn101-workshop/content/basics/templates/resource-return-values/index.md

   :::
 1. Use the AWS CLI to create the stack.
 The required parameter `--template-body` have been pre-filled for you.
   :::code{language=shell showLineNumbers=false showCopyAction=false}
-  aws cloudformation create-stack --stack-name cfn-workshop-return-values-challenge --template-body file://resource-return-values-challenge.yaml
+  aws cloudformation create-stack --stack-name cfn-workshop-resource-return-values-challenge --template-body file://resource-return-values-challenge.yaml
   :::
 1. If the `create-stack` command was successfully sent, CloudFormation will return `StackId`.
   :::code{language=shell showLineNumbers=false showCopyAction=false}
-  "StackId": "arn:aws:cloudformation:us-east-1:123456789012:stack/cfn-workshop-return-values/739fafa0-e4d7-11ed-a000-12d9009553ff"
+  "StackId": "arn:aws:cloudformation:us-east-1:123456789012:stack/cfn-workshop-resource-return-values-challenge/739fafa0-e4d7-11ed-a000-12d9009553ff"
   :::
 1. Open the **[AWS CloudFormation](https://console.aws.amazon.com/cloudformation)** console in a new tab and check if the stack status is **CREATE_COMPLETE**.
 1. View the output value on the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation), in the _Outputs_ tab.